MICA: Multi-Agent Industrial Coordination Assistant: Methodology

 \subsection{Speech-based Interactive Feedback Loop}

 The reasoning outputs of MICA-core are embedded into an interactive feedback loop with the worker.
 Queries are captured via Speech-to-Text (STT)~\cite{radford2023robust}, while system responses and status updates are synthesized through Text-to-Speech (TTS)~\cite{c63}.
 Crucially, workers can verbally confirm or correct ASF’s step predictions in real time, directly influencing the online adaptation of the fusion module.
-This human-in-the-loop mechanism not only improves recognition accuracy but also instills transparency and user agency.
+This human-in-the-loop mechanism improves recognition accuracy while making the adaptation process explicit to the worker.